 - 3. Once you finished with the Analysis configuration, click Run Analysis to start with the Analysis, or click Cancel if you want to cancel the Analysis. - 4.
 When the analysis is complete, SQL Diagnostic Manager lists all the performed analysis results by date. - 5.
-Double-click any of the Analysis to review the priority-ranked list of recommendations.

-SQLDM lists recommendations by priority.
-The priority of a recommendation is determined by the performance gain you receive from making the suggested change, how relevant is the parameters you specified when configuring the analysis.

-- 6. Select a recommendation to have detailed information which is displayed in the recommendation details pane. - You can setup the Analysis categories, Analysis options, Scheduling, and other Advanced Settings in the Monitored SQL Server Properties window: - 1.
+Double-click any of the Analysis to review the priority-ranked list of recommendations. - ⚠ SQLDM lists recommendations by priority.
+The priority of a recommendation is determined by the performance gain you receive from making the suggested change, how relevant are the parameters you specified when configuring the analysis. - 6.
+Select a recommendation to have detailed information. - You can setup the Analysis categories, Analysis options, Scheduling, and other Advanced Settings in the Monitored SQL Server Properties window: - 1.
 Right-click the appropriate SQL Server instance from the Servers tree and select Properties. - 2.
 Select Analysis Configuration when SQL Diagnostic Manager displays the Monitored SQL Server Properties window.
 For more information, review Configure your prescriptive analysis options. - 3.
 Click OK.